universe-king/genlayer-voting-contract/README.md

-# GenLayer Voting Contract (v0.2.16 Compatible)
+# GenLayer Voting Contract

-This project provides a fully functional on-chain voting contract for the GenLayer studio testnet.
+This project provides a fully functional on chain voting contract for the GenLayer studio testnet.
 Since the current GenLayer environment does not expose `msg.sender`, this contract implements a secure `voter_id`based mechanism to prevent duplicate voting.

 ## Features